notmd/bevy_simple_subsecond_system/readme.md

 - I did not test all possible ways in which systems can be used.
 Does piping work?
 Does `bevy_mod_debugdump` still work?
 Maybe.
 Let me know!
 - Only functions that exist when the app is launched are considered while hotpatching.
 This means that if you have a system `A` that calls a function `B`, changing `B` will only work at runtime if that function existed already when the app was launched.
 - Does nothing on Wasm.
-This is not a technical limitation, just something we didn't implement yet.
+This is not a technical limitation, just something we didn't implement yet..
-- While top level component definitions can be changed and renamed (and will be migrated if using `HotPatchMigrate`), changing definitions of the types used as fields of the components isn't supported.
-It might work in some cases but most probably will be an undefined behaviour.

 ## Compatibility